IceChes/Foundation/README.md

 - No logos or anything!
 I'll credit you below.

 What you get if I decide to support a mod:
-- Documentation provided by me in this README file.
+- Documentation provided by me.
 - Addition of any and all files to this GitHub repo.
 - Your name credited here.

 # Contributors
-sr6imp - EVA 2.3 for Ender 3 fan duct. - https://www.thingiverse.com/thing:4916779
+sr6imp - EVA 2.3 for Ender 3 fan duct, which I heavily modified into the Foundation EVA. - https://www.thingiverse.com/thing:4916779

 Rolohaun - Various ideas.